JackPendarvesRead/RoR2FluffyMods/DeployableToOwnerLink/README.md

 Currently this `OwnerInformation` only contains `CharacterBody OwnerBody`.
 This can be expanded in the future if the needs arise.

+## Why use the dependency?

+Why not just write your own link?
+Well you can, but the point of making this its own plugin as a dependency is so that this shared functionality can be used accross a number of different mods without needing to keep adding components.
+This just creates one component and that's it, after that any pluging can access it without needing to add anything else.

 ## Example code

 Below is an example from `RiskOfVampirism` of using this code.
 The following code allows a lifesteal effect for the Engineer whenever a turret he owns deals damage.
 This is only made possible by making this link between the turret and the Engineer made by this mod.